lorensen/VTKExamples/src/VTKBook/Chapter7.md

 ## 7.7 Volume Classification

 Classifying the relevant objects of interest within a dataset is a critical step in producing a volume rendered image.
 This information is used to determine the contribution of an object to the image as well as the object's material properties and appearance.
 For example, a simple binary classification of whether a data sample corresponds to bone within a CT dataset is often performed by specifying a density threshold.
 When the scalar value at a voxel is greater than this threshold, it is classified as bone, otherwise it is considered air.
 This essentially specifies an isosurface in the volume at the transition between air and bone.
 If we plot this operation over all possible scalar values we will get the binary step function shown on the left in **Figure7-17** .
 In volume rendering we refer to this function as a transfer function.
 A transfer function is responsible for mapping the information at a voxel location into different values such as material, color, or opacity.
 The strength of volume rendering is that it can handle transfer functions of much greater complexity than a binary step function.
 This is often necessary since datasets contain multiple materials and classification methods cannot always assign a single material to a sample with 100 percent probability.
-Using advanced image segmentation and classification techniques, the single component volume can be processed into multiple material percentage volumes \[Drebin88\] .
+Using advanced image segmentation and classification techniques, the single component volume can be processed into multiple material percentage volumes <em style="color:blue;background-color: white">\[Drebin88\]</em> .
 Referring back to our CT example, we can now specify a material percentage transfer function that defines a gradual transition from air to muscle, then from muscle to bone, as shown on the right in **Figure7-17** .

   ------------------
   ***Material %***